1413 Martha Van Rensselaer Hall

-Shepley, M. & Sachs, N. (w/editor).
+Shepley, M. & Sachs, N. (2019).
 Mental & behavioral health design.
 In D. Battista & J. Wilhelm, Architecture and Health: Guiding Principles for Practice.
 New York, NY; Taylor & Francis/Routledge.

 Shepley, M. (2017).
 The healthcare environment.
 In Rollins, J. (Ed.), The Psychosocial Needs of Children Across the Healthcare Continuum.
 Gaithersburg, MD: Aspen Publishers. (revised edition)